Renaissance Neighborhood Association Bylaws

 The Board may accept, on behalf of the association, any contribution, gift or bequest for the general purpose or for any special purpose of the association.

-ARTICLE VI.
+ARTICLE VII.
 BOOKS AND RECORDS

 All books and records shall be subject to audit at the direction of the Board.

-ARTICLE IX.
+ARTICLE VIII.
 AMENDMENT TO BYLAWS